Mediagone/symfony-powerpack/README.md

 ### Entity converter

 Entity converters work the exact same way, but generally imply more complexity in data retrieval.
-For example, you can define multiple way of getting back an User, by registering multiple handlers in the converter:
+For example, you can define multiple way of getting back an User, by registering multiple resolvers in the converter:

 ```php
 use App\Entity\User;